IP-CAM/opencart-add-x-for-free-shipping/readme.txt

 Purpose
 =======

-This is a poweful upselling tool.
+This is a powerful upselling tool.

 When the customer visits his/her shopping cart page, this extension adds the message "Only $x (+VAT) more to Free Shipping!" above their products, thus luring them to buy more in order to benefit from free shipping.